ipinfo/sample-database/README.md

 # Interested in more?

 Currently, we are limiting the sample datasets to only **100 rows**.
-If you would like to request a larger sample or would like to get a quote on the database products, **[feel free to reach to us](https://ipinfo.io/products/ip-database-download#request_form)**.
+If you would like to request a larger sample or would like to get a quote on the database products, **[feel free to reach out to us](https://ipinfo.io/products/ip-database-download#request_form)**.

-Follow us on [Twitter](https://twitter.com/ipinfo) and [LinkedIn](https://www.linkedin.com/company/ipinfo/) to learn more about IP Address data and it’s fascinating potential.
+Follow us on [Twitter](https://twitter.com/ipinfo) and [LinkedIn](https://www.linkedin.com/company/ipinfo/) to learn more about IP Address data and its fascinating potential.

 ---

 # IPinfo Tools

-There are official IPinfo client libraries available for many languages including PHP, Python, Go, Java, Ruby, and many popular frameworks such as Django, Rails and Laravel.
-There are also many third party libraries and integrations available for our API.
+There are official IPinfo client libraries available for many languages including PHP, Python, Go, Java, Ruby, and many popular frameworks such as Django, Rails, and Laravel.
+There are also many third-party libraries and integrations available for our API.

-We also have an excellent CLI tool (**1700 Stars on Github**) and mapping tool.

 See [https://ipinfo.io/developers/libraries](https://ipinfo.io/developers/libraries) for more details.